EsatSimsek/libft/README.md

 ### AI Usage

-AI tools were **not** used in the development of this project.
-All functions were implemented manually based on standard library documentation and the project requirements.
+AI tools were utilized during the development of this project strictly for educational and debugging purposes.
+Specifically, AI was used to:

+* Understand the behavior and intended purpose of standard library functions.
+* Clarify concepts related to memory management and data structures.

+**Note:** All actual code implementation and logic construction were done manually to ensure a complete understanding of the core concepts.

 ---